lhps/AirCNC/README.md

 choco install yarn

-Once you have all de dependencies installed, after download the project, open its path on cmd and execute:
+Once you have all the dependencies installed, after download the project, open its path on cmd and execute:

 yarn install